Cloud-121/ETS2LA-OpenShock/README.md

 # ETS2LA-OpenShock
-### Please note that this plugin is not apart of the ETS2LA project, but it has been developed by some of the project’s maintainer's.
+### Please note that this plugin is not apart of the ETS2LA project, but has been developed by some of the project’s maintainers.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------